What can equity release be used for?

 Can I use equity release to clear my debts?

 Yes, you can use equity release to clear your debts.
+Using equity release to pay off debts is the 2nd most popular use of equity release with around a third (33%) of customers choosing to use the cash they release this way (source This is Money).
 Debt is worrying at any time of life, but as you get older and your income starts to fall, it can become harder to meet the repayments and the everyday cost of living.
 If you have loans or credit card balances that you're paying every month, an injection of tax-free cash via equity release could help.

 Using equity release to pay off your creditors means you can stop making monthly repayments, free up cash to make life more comfortable and remove the risk of legal action or your home being repossessed.